 McGrath Family Farm has always prioritized high quality organic produce with a focus on educating the public and farmers.
 “The world needs a wake-up call,” said McGrath.
 “We have to rethink the big picture now….
 We need regenerative agriculture for our collective future.”

-Join us for monthly farm tours at the Rodale Institute California Organic Center!
+Take a farm tour at the Rodale Institute California Organic Center!
 Learn about our farm and our unique regenerative organic research projects.
-Tours will be held on the second Friday of every month from 2-4 PM year-round.
+Tours will be held on the second Friday of every month from 2-4pm, year-round.

 Dr. Arianna Bozzolo is applying scientific research to advance organic and regenerative agricultural practices in the Southern California area.
 Arianna earned a bachelor’s degree in horticulture, a master’s in Entomology, and a PhD in viticulture at the University of Padua, Italy.
 She is a well-rounded professional with extensive academic experience pertaining to soil science and crop physiology responses to various inputs or environmental stresses, along with general farm management experience.